Go to main content

 • Monthly Nominative Social Declaration (DSN)

-• Salary transfers and settlement of contributions to social bodies
+• Salary transfers and settlement of contributions to social organizations

-• Archiving of payroll documents for the required legal duration
+• Archiving of payroll documents for the legal duration

 Payroll management involves several stakeholders:

-• HR or payroll department: responsible for calculation and payslip production
+• HR or Payroll Department: responsible for calculation and production of pay slips

-• Accounting: integration of payroll entries in the general ledger
+• Accounting: integration of payroll entries into the general ledger

-• Finance department: supervision of salary costs and provisions
+• Finance Department: supervision of payroll costs and provisions

-• Social bodies: URSSAF, retirement funds (AGIRC-ARRCO), provident and mutual organizations
+• Social Organizations: URSSAF, pension funds (AGIRC-ARRCO), insurance and mutual organizations

-• Tax authorities: withholding at source (PAS) since 2019
+• Tax Administration: withholding at source (PAS) since 2019

 ---